pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 blind monks from Indostan.
 Just as did the blind monks in this parable, people bring their own perspectives to the idea.
 The Scholarly Commons attracts people for so many different reasons that it is easy to wonder whether the Scholarly Commons can possibly accommodate such seemingly divergent views.
-In addition, just like the elephant in this parable, the Scholarly Commons is something very specific.
+And just like the elephant in this parable, the Scholarly Commons is something very specific.
 Yet it is a complex vision that cannot be defined by [a few principles][principles] any more than an elephant can be defined by a small set of superficial features or functions.
-The Scholarly Commons is the convergence of all of these perspectives _and more_.
+It is the convergence of all of these perspectives _and more_.
 But this does not mean it is undefinable or unknowable!

 The point is that we need to define it.

-So the question that we must ask is: _how do we define what this system should be?_ It is easy to fall into the trap of thinking of what a system _is not_ than what it _is_.
+So the question that we must then ask is: _how do we define what this system should be?_ It is easy to fall into the trap of thinking of what a system _is not_ than what it _is_.
 We could innocently try to avoid this trap by not saying anything at all, but underspecifying this new system does not eliminate bias or make it more inclusive---it only makes it more vague and useless.
 The whole premise of the Scholarly Commons is that the "chaotic innovation" that is going on in scholarly communications should eventually lead to convergence on some level.
 If we are ever going to reach that convergence, we are going to need to be explicit about _what exactly this new system is_, and the sooner we can be open and honest about this the better!
 Many facets and perspectives need to be considered and consolidated.
 Assumptions need to be brought to the surface.
 Differences need to be reconciled in a spirit of mutual respect, kindness, and understanding.
 This is a design problem and should be approached in an open, rational way because "a logical picture is easier to criticize than a vague picture since the assumptions it is based on are brought out into the open."[^notes] The key to all of this is a willingness to ask the questions that need to be asked and to accept the answers to those questions, whatever they may be.